grouperenault/fmu_manipulation_toolbox/docs/user-guide/fmucontainer/gui-usage.md

 The replacement is done **in place**: all wires, start values, and exposed input/output ports are preserved.
 If a port name referenced by a start value, a wire mapping, or an exposed input/output no longer exists in the new FMU, it appears in **red** in the detail panels — allowing you to review and correct invalid references.
+The affected wire itself is also drawn in **red** on the canvas, so broken connections are immediately visible without having to open every wire's details.

 !!! tip "Typical use case"
     Use this feature when a new version of an FMU is available: replace the file and instantly